NickQian/Robi-Transform-Project/doc/README.md

 4.a) When speaking the microphone also capture the sound and record it.
 This is stupid.
 Need a way to improve this.  <br/>
 4.b) STT and TTS are not good.
 STT using Xunfei cloud and too slow.
 TTS result is not smooth.
 Needs better solution.  <br/>
 4.c) integrate "syntaxnet" to do some analyze?   <br/>
-4.d) dialog match now using AIML. need to imporove using CNN things.  <br/>
+4.d) dialog match now using AIML. need to imporove using RNN/LSTM things???  <br/>